-How to Start Homeschooling Your TeenagerHomeschooling
+How to Start Homeschooling A TeenagerHomeschooling

 Get your teen involved and onboard.

 When you decide to homeschool your younger children, you and your spouse choose the goals and lead the way.
-When you decide to homeschool an older child, it helps to get your child on board.
+When you decide to start homeschooling a teenager, it helps to get your child on board.
 If they don’t want to be homeschooled, and feel they don’t have any say in the matter, you will face a lot of resistance.
 If it’s your child that is asking to be homeschooled, let them help you with the planning stages of the process; learning about state regulations, crafting a mission statement, etc. You may also get their input on what kind of courses and curriculum they’re interested in.
 Pulling a teen out of school and forcing them to homeschool “Because I said so!” is not a good approach.
 Just start stabbing yourself in the eye with a hot poker now.

 Pick curriculum with an eye to the future.

 When your kids are young, you have more leeway with courses, but as your kids get older you need to consider preparing them for college, or another chosen profession.
 I generally have picked classes with an eye towards college, and then as my kids get older, decide if we need change course.
 I’d rather them be prepared to enter a four year college, and change their minds, then have them decide they want to attend college and realize we haven’t take enough of the right high school courses.
 It’s easy to figure out what courses colleges require with a simple Google search.
 Or visit the types of colleges your child may be interested in and check out their high school requirements.
-If your child plays sports, you’ll want to check out the NCAA’s homeschool requirements (which provide a pretty good outline for what high school courses to for anybody).
+If your child plays sports, you’ll want to check out the NCAA’s homeschool requirements (which provide a pretty good outline for what high school courses to take in general).
 You can use the guidelines in yesterday’s post to help you find the right curriculum for your high schooler.
-The stakes feel higher when you’re homeschooling older students but it’s really hard to screw it up so much that your child is incapable of attending college, getting a job, or entering religious life, I promise.
+The stakes feel higher when you’re homeschooling a teenager but it’s really hard to screw it up so much that your child is incapable of attending college, getting a job, or entering religious life, I promise.
 (That’s meant to be reassuring.
 It’s reassuring right??)

 Transcripts don’t need to be scary.